Dwarves

 • Through specialized prompt engineering and training on CRM-specific data, LLMs can derive insights, trends, and predictions from historical customer interactions, enabling teams to be more proactive in managing customer relationships

-How Salesforce Tests LLMs for CRM
+How Salesforce tests LLMs for CRM

 Salesforce emphasizes the need for extensive and rigorous benchmarking when testing the performance of different LLMs in CRM tasks.
 The blog highlights several dimensions of testing LLMs for CRM environments, including metrics of precision , accuracy, response quality, and user satisfaction.
 Below are the main aspects Salesforce considers for testing and evaluation:

-1. Tasks-Based Benchmarking :
+1. Tasks-based benchmarking :

 • Salesforce uses task-specific benchmarks that are aligned with CRM goals, such as: